Brighton trunk murders: Trial

-Mancini's trial opened in December 1934 in Lewes Assizes and lasted five days.
-The prosecution was led by J.C.
-Cassells and on his team was Quintin Hogg (later Lord Hailsham).
-Norman Birkett was defence counsel.
+Mancini was arrested on Eltham Road in southeast London on 17 July and his five-day trial opened in December 1934 in Lewes Assizes.
+The prosecution was led by James Dale Cassells and on his team was Quintin Hogg (later Lord Hailsham).
+Norman Birkett was the defence counsel.

-The prosecution focused on Kaye’s death by a blow to the head.
-A graphologist confirmed the handwriting on the form for the telegram sent to Kaye’s sister matched that on menus Mancini had written at the Skylark café.
+The prosecution focused on Kaye's death by a blow to the head.
+A graphologist confirmed the handwriting on the form for the telegram sent to Kaye's sister matched that on menus Mancini had written at the Skylark café.
 One witness, Doris Saville, said Mancini had asked her to provide a false alibi.
 Other witnesses, friends of Mancini, claimed he boasted in the days after the murder of giving his "missus" the biggest hiding of her life.

-Birkett’s defence focused on Kaye’s work as a prostitute and her character.
-Mancini claimed he had discovered Kaye’s body at the flat at 44 Park Crescent, Brighton.
+Birkett's defence focused on Kaye's sex work and character.
+Mancini claimed he had discovered Kaye's body at the flat at 44 Park Crescent, Brighton.
 Thinking the police would not believe his story because he had a criminal record, he kept the matter a secret and put her body in a trunk.
 Birkett speculated she could have been murdered by a client or fallen down steps into the flat.

-The quality and nature of the forensic evidence were also drawn into doubt by the defence who queried the amount of morphine in Kaye’s blood and proved that items of clothing stained with blood had been purchased after Kaye’s death.
+The quality and nature of the forensic evidence were also drawn into doubt by the defence who queried the amount of morphine in Kaye's blood and proved that items of clothing stained with blood had been purchased after Kaye's death.
 The testimony of Sir Bernard Spilsbury, whose illustrious career as Principal Home Office Pathologist was already in decline, was effectively demolished by the well-planned cross-examination and closing speech of Norman Birkett.
 A number of witnesses also confirmed that Mancini and Kaye had seemed a contented couple.
 After two and a quarter hours the jury returned a verdict of not guilty.

 In 1976 Mancini confessed to a News of the World journalist.
 He explained that during a blazing row with Kaye, she had attacked him with the hammer he had used to break coal for their fire.
 He had wrestled the hammer from her, but when she had demanded it back, he had thrown it at her, hitting her on the left temple.
 A prosecution of Mancini for perjury was considered but rejected due to lack of corroboration.

 The case was dramatised in a 1951 episode of Orson Welles' radio drama The Black Museum titled "The Hammerhead" (with the story being changed to reveal the victim's sister as the killer).

 1831 murder

 The press attention to the 1934 trunk murders revived interest in a previous Brighton trunk murder.
-In the 19th century, John Holloway murdered his wife Celia Holloway, a painter on the Chain Pier, then transported her body in a trunk on a wheelbarrow to Lover’s Walk in Preston Park, Brighton and buried the remains.
-Holloway was arrested, tried in Lewes and hanged at Horsham gaol on 16 December 1831.
+In the 19th century, John Holloway murdered his wife Celia Holloway, a painter on the Chain Pier, then transported her body in a trunk on a wheelbarrow to Lover's Walk in Preston Park, Brighton and buried the remains.
+Holloway was arrested, tried in Lewes and hanged at Horsham jail on 16 December 1831.